 The objective of Dunedin Smaller Companies Investment Trust PLC is to achieve long term growth from a portfolio of smaller companies in the United Kingdom.

-In this webcast, Ed Beal gives an update on a wide range of subjects including performance, dividends, the distribution of assets and the twenty largest investments in the trust
+In this webcast, Ed Beal gives an update on a wide range of subjects including performance, a sector breakdown, the largest investments and an outlook for the Trust.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited